15 Things To Know About Moving to and Living in Jacksonville, Florida

 Neptune Beach

-This suburban stretch speaks to the beach bum who wants to relax with a summer read all day and catch an epic sunset at night.
+This suburban stretch speaks to the beach bum who wants to relax with a summer read all day and catch an epic sunset at night — just one of the wonderful things about living in Jacksonville, FL.

 Ponte Vedra